 When testing these sinks for sound, we found a significant difference.
 Our SoLuna copper sink generated a low frequency, softer sound, signaling a more substantial, thicker product.
 Both the Lowe’s, Amazon and Home Depot copper sinks generated a higher, tinny sound when tested under the same conditions.
 These lighter weight sinks will likely need insulation around the well(s) under the sink to muffle the noise.

-Copper Sinks Online has close to two decades of experience working with customers from across the globe that come to us for initial questions before their copper sink purchase, and because of our quality, knowledgeable service, they buy from us.
+Copper Sinks Online has over two decades of experience working with customers from across the globe that come to us for initial questions before their copper sink purchase, and because of our quality, knowledgeable service, they buy from us.

 What is interesting is how many phone calls and emails we receive from customers of Lowe’s, Home Depot, somebody selling sinks on eBay, Amazon or another online competitor after they purchase a sink there.
 They come to us after they are unable to get answers to their questions – or even get somebody to respond to their problem.
 The last thing anyone wants is to buy something from a company who cannot really support or provide knowledgeable information and answers about the products they sell.